 “CHINA’s largest iron ore customer has told Trade Minister Andrew Robb in Shanghai the Australian mining boom is not over and demand for ore will remain strong.”

-The notion of the mining boom being over was being touted around, six month ago – as you can see from the headlines above, the perception and popular opinion has changed!
+The notion of the mining boom is over was being touted around, six month ago – as you can see from the headlines above.
+The perception and popular opinion have changed!
 There is no question that the mining sector is slowing – it had to.
 In much the same way, the Chinese economy is slowing – it had to!!

 How’s the Aussie scorecard?

-So in terms of the score card for 2013 – a year of massive turnaround for sure but what do we have in store for 2014?
+So in terms of the scorecard for 2013 – a year of a massive turnaround for sure but what do we have in store for 2014?

-Our view is that interest rates are likely to remain relatively flat, for the next 6 months, as the impact of the previous cutting cycle are digested.
+Our view is that interest rates are likely to remain relatively flat, for the next 6 months.
+As the impact of the previous cutting cycle is digest.
 That said, there may be one more cut in the pipeline in the pipeline.
-One source of frustration for many, has been that in spite of the cutting of rates, the Australian dollar has continued to trade in and around the parity level versus the greenback.
-This is likely to continue into the first half of the year, as much driven by the perception of the US economy and its health, as it is by that of our local economy.
+One source of frustration for many, has been that in spite of the cutting of rates.
+The Australian dollar has continued to trade in and around the parity level versus the greenback.
+This is likely to continue into the first half of the year.
+As much driven by the perception of the US economy and its health, as it is by that of our local economy.

 Australian Economic Outlook 2014 – The facts and figures

-Inflation is also likely to nudge higher – a level of 2.7% or above, will send alarm bells around the camp, although for share and property investors, wont represent a problem.
-This higher inflation would ordinarily be met by rate hikes, but given the current unemployment level is still above 5.5%, the RBA will be faced with a tough decision.
-Better would be a fall in unemployment, driven by business spending and investing, rather than government help.
-One area that we do foresee for the New Year is some topping out on wage pressures, so the time to ask for your pay rise is before Christmas!
+Inflation is also likely to nudge higher – a level of 2.7% or above, will send alarm bells around the camp.
+Although for share and property investors, wont represent a problem.
+This higher inflation would ordinarily met by rate hikes.
+But given the current unemployment level is still above 5.5%.
+The RBA will face with a tough decision.
+Better would be a fall in unemployment.
+Driven by business spending and investing, rather than government help.
+One area that we do foresee for the New Year is some topping out on wage pressures.
+So the time to ask for your pay rise is before Christmas!